-Just because a house is brand new, it doesn't mean that it is immune from needing repairs.
+Realize that just because a house is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-(314) 252-8955 to launch the search for your new home today.
+(314) 252-8955 to start the search for your new home today.